Your guide to mystery shopping success

 Microstock

-With Fotolia, the minimum commission you can earn is 33% or up to 50% with a good ranking.
+With a Fotolia subscription, the minimum commission you can earn is 33%.
 It pays 5p for an extra small photo, £1 for a small photo and £2 for a medium photo.
+However, the more you contribute and the more photos you sell, the higher you climb in rank and therefore the more money you can make on commission.

-Similarly, the commission you make from 123RF is based on the package that buyers have, which means you could earn a different price for the same photo.
+123RF also operate in a similar way as your commission is based on the package that buyers have – varying from 30% to 60%.
 The minimum amount you can earn is 35p for a blog resolution photo, and up to £1.34 for an ultra-high resolution photo.

 To make money on either of these sites you will need to sell a lot of photos.